 If all required consents are not filed by the expiration of this time period, the Clerk’s Office will send a no action notice to the filing party and the stipulation will have no force and effect; the movant will be required to re-file the motion in compliance with this Rule.

-Generally, a stipulated motion may include a “SO ORDERED” provision at the end of the stipulation, i.e, an endorsement form of order, rather than a separate proposed order.
+Generally, a stipulated motion may include a “SO ORDERED” provision at the end of the stipulation, i.e., an endorsement form of order, rather than a separate proposed order.
 See Vt.
 LBR 9072-1(c).
 However, an endorsement order is never mandatory.

 A separate proposed order is required when (A) the stipulated motion seeks relief from stay to enforce rights against real estate, or (B) the stipulated motion contains an extensive factual recitation.

-Ex Parte Motions under Seal.

-Ex Parte Motion.
-If a movant seeks the right to pursue legal relief without notice to any party (i.e., ex parte relief), the movant must submit the ex parte motion via e-mail to the Clerk, chief deputy, or law clerk.
-See Vt.
-LBR 1002-1(b); see also Vt.
-LBR 9011-4(d).

-Motion to Seal.
-The movant must attach a separate motion asking the Court to authorize that party to file the motion under seal (“motion to seal”).
-See Vt.
-LBR 5003-4.
-In the motion to seal, the movant must explain why the public should not have access to the document and affirm they are seeking the narrowest and shortest-term sealing that will achieve the necessary protection.

-Service on the United States trustee.
-The movant must serve a copy of the motion to seal and the underlying ex parte motion(s) upon the United States trustee by e-mail (to an e-mail address designated by the United States trustee) or must show cause in the motion to seal why they should be excused from serving the United States trustee with notice of the motion.
-See Vt.
-LBR 5005-4(b).

-Proposed Order.
-The movant must also file a proposed order indicating the sealing of the document(s) is temporary and specifying the timeframe and conditions and timeframe under which the seal will be lifted.

-In Camera Review.
-Upon completion of the Court’s in camera review of the submitted document(s), the Clerk’s Office will notify the movant directly of the Court’s determination with respect to the motion to seal and the underlying ex parte motion.
-For purposes of these Rules, the term “under seal” is synonymous with “electronically inaccessible to the public.”

 Motions Seeking Expedited Relief or Relief on Shortened Notice.

-Any motion seeking expedited relief, or relief on shortened notice, must clearly state why expedited relief is needed and why the movant did not seek relief earlier; failure to include this information is grounds for denial of the motion.
+Any motion seeking expedited relief, or relief on shortened notice, must clearly state why expedited relief is needed and why the movant did not seek relief earlier.
+Failure to include this information is grounds for denial of the motion.
 See Vt.
 LBR 9075-1 (regarding emergency matters).

 Proposed Orders.